 In this article, we will be discussing laser hair removal and its aftercare.

 During the procedure, highly concentrated beams of light are directed at hair follicles because laser acts on the hair follicle gradually burning the roots and eventually slowing down the growth of the hair cycle in progressive sessions resulting in considerable hair reduction.
-The pigment in the hair follicles absorbs the light, which ultimately destroys the hair.
+The pigment in the hair follicles absorbs the light, ultimately destroying the hair.
 While the process is effective, it requires careful post-treatment care to optimize results and minimize the potential side effects.[2]

 1. Safety and Efficacy